adejam/articles/scope.md

 Scope defines where variables can be accessed or referenced in a program.
 Some variables can be accessed from anywhere within a program, while other variables may only be available in a specific context.

+The article does the following:

+- Explain a Block of code
+- Explain Global Scope
+- Explain Block Scope
+- Explain Scope pollution in Javascript.
+- Explain the best practice of Scoping in Javascript.

 ## Block

 A block is the code enclosed inside a set of curly braces `{}`.
 Blocks help in grouping one or more statements together and serve as an important structural marker for our code.